betrixed/Toml-Pun8/README.md

 ### Pun\\KeyTable
 This Php class also supports the \\ArrayAccess interface, even though the methods are not directly available.
 Its accessible methods for getting, setting values use string keys, internal keys are strings only, and Php-numeric type is converted to string, whereas PHP ArrayAccess and array syntax converts string keys that are numeric to integer.

-Currently internal storage is a C++ std::map - hence a traversible interface could be implemented from that.
+Currently internal storage is a C++ std::map.
+The Traversable interface will iterate keys in alphabetical order.
 ```php
 // Set a string key, and PHP value type
         setKV(string $key, $value);